Hobart writer – portfolio

 - Timber.Fitout.CM.Crystal Inspiration.Shop

-Guest blog: How to avoid the crowds in Hong Kong
+How to avoid the crowds in Hong Kong

 Australian landscape design: key sustainable principles

-Catriona was asked to research and write a report on Australian landscape principles for Shanghai Municipal Engineering Design Institute.
+Catriona was commissioned to research and write a report on Australian landscape principles for Shanghai Municipal Engineering Design Institute.
 This report was to guide the planning choices made by SMEDI for a site being developed near Sydney.

-As requested by the client, the examples in this report show well-known and award-winning landscape projects in Australia, that focus on design using native plants, stone, wood and natural materials and address topics, such as ‘global problems’, ‘green house’, ‘ecology’, and ‘sustainability’.
+As requested by the client, the examples in this report are well-known and award-winning landscape projects in Australia, that focus on design using native plants, stone, wood and natural materials and address topics, such as ‘global problems’, ‘green house’, ‘ecology’, and ‘sustainability’.

 The editor of Renew: Technology for a Sustainable Future commissioned an article on harnessing river power.